pmlmodelling/nctoolkit/docs/source/index.rst

-nctoolkit: Fast and easy analysis of netCDF data in Python
+nctoolkit: Fast and easy analysis of NetCDF data in Python
 =======================================================

-nctoolkit is a comprehensive Python package for analyzing netCDF data on Linux and MacOS.
+nctoolkit is a comprehensive Python package for analyzing NetCDF data on Linux and macOS.

 Core abilities include: